IgorSteps/ports_microservice/README.md

 # Ports Microservice

+A micrservice written in GoLang that tries to follow clean architecture.
+Uses google/wire for DI, gRPC and GORM.

 ## API Spec

 ### Port Creator gRPC service
 A gRPC service which exposes `ports.v1.PortsService` to create a port.
 It follows protobuf definitions in `external/proto/ports`

 Example, run the following from project root:
 ```